leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 ### Keyboards

-* Typing has been around for 150 years and os a familiar interaction.
+* Typing has been around for 150 years and is a familiar interaction.
-* On-screen keyboards replicate the familiar od layout of keys, but the interactions are more direct, because the interaction gap is reduced.
+* On-screen keyboards replicate the familiar layout of keys, but the interactions are more direct, because the interaction gap is reduced.

 ### Mice and trackballs

 * Distance from and orientation relative to the screen may differ for these input devices.
-* Use and interactnions have become more complex, because people need more control over the objects no their screens.
+* Use and interactions have become more complex, because people need more control over the objects on their screens.
 * Both require learning and practice to become proficient.

 ### Pen tablets